InfraBlockchain/infrablockchain.cdt/docs/06_how-to-guides/50_how-to-create-and-use-action-wrappers.md

 Make sure you have the following prerequisites in place:

-* An EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index).
+* An InfraBlockchain development environment, for details consult the [Get Started Guide](https://developers.infrablockchain.com/welcome/latest/getting-started-guide/index).
 * A smart contract named `multi_index_example`, defined in file `multi_index_example.hpp`.
 * An action `mod` which modifies the integer value `n` stored for row with key `user`.